-Platelet gel (from your blood) and fibrin sealants (from heat-treated human blood components to inactivate virus transmission) may be used to hold tissue layers together during surgery, and to diminish post-operative bruising following an abdominoplasty.
-Sealants are produced from donor blood plasma that has been screened for hepatitis, syphilis, and human immunodeficiency virus (HIV).
-These products have been used safely for many years as sealants in cardiovascular and general surgeries.
-These products are thought to diminish surgical bleeding and to improve adherence of tissue layers.
+Platelet gel (from your blood) and fibrin sealants (from heat-treated human blood components to inactivate virus transmission) may be used to hold tissue layers together at surgery and to diminish post-operative bruising following an abdominoplasty.
+Sealants have been carefully produced from screened donor blood plasma for hepatitis, syphilis, and human immunodeficiency virus (HIV).